orvinsavero/e-commerce/README.md

   - `401 not authorized`

 ```
+- Token is decoded via JWT to get UserId.
-User can not delete Product that does not belongs to his/her, it is authorized in middleware.
+- User can only delete Product from his/her cart.
 ```

 ## Clear Cart